daynix/qemu/docs/devel/ebpf_rss.rst

         tap,vhost=off & virtio-net-pci,rss=on,hash=on

-- eBPF is used, hash population feature is not reported to the guest:
+- eBPF is used, hash population feature is reported to the guest:

         tap,vhost=on & virtio-net-pci,rss=on,hash=on